andrewparry/medit/CONTRIBUTING.md

 ### Modular Architecture

-The codebase uses a modular IIFE pattern.
-Each module:
+The codebase uses a modular IIFE pattern for a **pure client-side architecture**:

-- Is self-contained in its own file
+- Each module is self-contained in its own file
 - Uses the `MarkdownEditor` namespace
 - Exposes only necessary public APIs
+- No server-side code - all operations happen in the browser
+- File operations use the File System Access API with fallbacks
 - Follows the existing pattern in `js/` directory

 ### File Organization